Real Life Craft Time: Crafting With Good Things for Kids

 Last week, as I mentioned, was midwinter break.
-The school break with no purpose (since Spring Break is just three weeks away) except, as far as I can tell, to remind me why I need to start looking into summer day camps for my kids.
+The school break with no purpose (since spring break is just three weeks away) except to remind me that I need to start looking into summer day camps for my kids.

 Since we were home I picked up the latest Good Things For Kids from Martha Stewart.
 It’s always full of very inspiring projects and I’ll be honest, there have been many times we buy the magazine, dog-ear a bunch of pages as a family and then somehow we never actually make the projects we’ve marked.

 By Thursday afternoon, the kids were fighting about things like, “She’s thinking something mean about me.”
 “But he thought something mean about me first!”
 The perfect time to start a constructive project.
 You know, instead of starting the poke-my-eyeball-out-with-a-knitting-needle-project.

 We decided to make our own stuffed animals using various fabric scraps.
 Of course, when we moved I got rid of all the fabric scraps I’d been storing in the basement for the last five years.
 I told myself the fabric scraps reminded me of the fact that I don’t make time for more creative outlets and since they made me feel bad it was time to let them go.
 This, according to my husband, is proof he should never, ever get rid of anything which belongs to him.
 Including the floppy discs from his years in design school….20+ years ago.

 Our first step was to run to the fabric store, browsing the remnant bins, buying buttons, stuffing and felt.
 Total cost was under $10.
 Of course at the fabric store the kids began fighting as we checked out. (“He kicked me!”
 “She kicked me!”
 Pretty soon they were both kicking and I wanted to join in quite frankly.)